Nicole’s sister Kelly before her second spinal surgery

 I needed builders, architects, occupational therapists, investors, property managers and everyone in between.

-I took my idea to friends Goro and Joseph, and asked for their help.
-They were deeply touched by what I wanted to do.
-They had been looking for a cause to jump into.
+I took my idea to my friend Goro, and asked for his help.
+He was deeply touched by what I wanted to do.
+He had been looking for a cause to jump into.
 A social enterprise, a business that could make a huge impact.
 Having close family members and friends with disabilities, they understood the need for this type of housing.
 But more than that, we wanted to empower people to have choice.
 Where they live.
 Who they live with.
 Choice of provider.
 Choice of housing options.
 But on top of that, choosing to stay up and play video games all night, have mates over, have a pet.

 So Empowered Liveability was born!